Leesalty67/preswylfa-dining/README.md

 # preswylfa-dining
-Logo to Add to Prsewylfa App
+Logo to Add to Preswylfa App